Ziang-Lu/Flask-Blog/Deployment Options.md

 So far, we've been deploying to a single machine in a cloud.
 But what if we want to **deploy to a cluster in a cloud**?

-Basically, there are two ways: `docker-swarm` and `Kubernetes`.
-Detailed to be filled in the future...
+Basically, there are two ways: `docker-swarm` and **`Kubernetes`**, which is the mainstream method.

+For `Kubernetes`, different VPS providers have different corresponding services, like

+* EKS (Elastic Kubernetes Service) by Amazon AWS
+* Google Kubernetes Engine by Google
+* ...

+Details to be explored in the future...